For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-Are you in your second year or beyond and looking to follow an off-campus course?
+Have you completed your first semester at AUC and are you looking to follow an off-campus course?
 AUC students can take courses at other universities with approval from the Board of Examiners.
 Learn more about how to find and apply for off-campus courses.

 AUC students may take a maximum of 42 off-campus credits to be counted toward the 180 ECTS degree requirements and are encouraged to take advantage of this policy (study abroad credits and 30EC internships count toward the 42 credit maximum).
 Permission from the Board of Examiners (BoE) is required when taking any off-campus course that contributes to the AUC degree.
 The BoE determines which AUC degree requirement(s) the off-campus course(s) may fulfil.
 All information about off-campus courses is contained in the AUC Academic Standards and Procedures (AS&P; see AS&P article 2.10 for full details) and in the Board of Examiners Rules and Guidelines

-Keep in mind that course registration procedures vary per university.
+Keep in mind that course registration procedures vary per university and each faculty determines whether courses are open to AUC students and which courses they can take.
 Links to the requirements for the University of Amsterdam and Vrije University can be found at the bottom of this page.
 More details about studying abroad, which is separate from off-campus courses, can be found here.

 1. Important points to consider

-Off-campus courses can only be taken by students in their second year and beyond (AS&P 2.10.2).
+Off-campus courses can only be taken by students after completing their first semester at AUC (AS&P 2.10.2).

-Any university course may be approved as long as it meets AUC's standards & ECTS requirements.
-This includes courses offered in the Honours Programmes of both UvA and VU.
+Any university course may be approved as long as it meets the requirements of the AS&P and the Off-campus course guidelines.
+This includes courses offered in the Bachelor Programmes of both UvA and VU.
 In addition, a course must be graded in order to be counted for credit and towards your AUC degree.

 There can be many reasons why a student might want to take an off-campus course.
 One example is a course that is important to a student’s programme plan and isn’t offered at AUC in general or in a specific semester, including a particular language level.
 Students can also request to take an off-campus course which is offered at AUC if availability clashes with the student’s curriculum planning (e.g., time clashes with other required courses).
 You should first discuss with your tutor if you are interested in an off-campus course.